stephenverderame/cpp_book/src/oop/inheritance.md

 r.getWidth();

 ```
 In this example, the interface of Rectangle doesn't match Square.
 If we wrote specs for Rectangle's `setLength` and `setWidth`, the likely specification "sets the Rectangle's length/width" clearly doesn't match the behavior of setting both the length and width!
 While a square *is a* rectangle by definition, it does not adhere to the interface.
-Based on this code snipped, we are inheriting from Rectangle for code reuse.
+Based on this code snippet, we are inheriting from Rectangle for code reuse.
 A much better alternative would be to make `area()` and `perimeter()` free functions.
 In this simplistic case, we can make `Square` and `Rectangle` separate `structs` with their internals known.

 ```C++
 struct Square {